-For information on entering a URL and setting up IP cameras, see the appendix on page 155 and your IP camera or server documentation.
+For information on entering a URL and setting up IP cameras, see the appendix on page 161 and your IP camera or server documentation.

 Camera URL-Enter the URL of an IP camera or video server that provides access to your IP camera's static image feed.
 If you are using a video server, use the server's URL.
-For more information on entering a URL, see the appendix on page 155.
+For more information on entering a URL, see the appendix on page 161.

-Update Period-Set how often in seconds groov updates the image from an IP camera for this individual video gadget.
-To set the default update period for all video gadgets, see "Changing the General Project Settings" on page 81.
-For more information about this setting, see "Changing the Video Gadget Refresh Period" on page 158.
+Update Period-Set how often in seconds groov View updates the image from an IP camera for this individual video gadget.
+To set the default update period for all video gadgets, see "Changing the General Project Settings" on page 87.
+For more information about this setting, see "Changing the Video Gadget Refresh Period" on page 163.

-Use groov as a proxy-This feature provides a secure reverse proxy service for the video gadget.
+Use groov View as a proxy-This feature provides a secure reverse proxy service for the video gadget.
 This service is useful when viewing from outside a firewall.

-When the box is checked, the video gadget requests video from groov, which authenticates and forwards the request to the IP camera, eliminating the need to configure the firewall for each IP camera.
+When the box is checked, the video gadget requests video from groovView, which authenticates and forwards the request to the IP camera, eliminating the need to configure the firewall for each IP camera.

-In this case, groov will poll the IP camera over the local network at the set update period (in seconds)

-and buffer the images.
-When you view your groov project, you will see the images over the same secure connection as the rest of your groov project.
+In this case, groov View will poll the IP camera over the local network at the set update period (in seconds) and buffer the images.
+When you look at your groov View project, you will see the images over the same secure connection as the rest of your groov View project.